 If you want to make more containers, you can purchase the small pop up refill springs separately.
 Look for links below to purchase.

-The finished size of the fat quarter pop-up container is 5 1/2" diameter by 6" high.
+The finished size of the DIY fat quarter pop-up basket is 5 1/2" diameter by 6" high.

-Tips for making the Fat Quarter Pop up
+Tips for making the DIY Fat Quarter Pop up BASKET

 - When you open the package, do NOT cut the tape on the wire!
 I was tempted to do this, but wait until you are instructed to cut it by the pattern.